+26,650,000 shares

-THE REGISTERED SHARES Nasdaq Symbol for our Ordinary Shares "GGR" Issuance of Ordinary Shares Ordinary Shares outstanding prior to exercise of all Warrants 244,225,884 shares Ordinary Shares to be issued upon exercise of all Warrants 26,650,000 shares Exercise Price of the Warrants \$11.50 per share, subject to adjustment as described herein Use of Proceeds We will receive up to an aggregate of approximately \$306,475,000 from the exercise of all Warrants, assuming the exercise in full of all of the Warrants for cash.
+Exercise Price of the Warrants \$11.50 per share, subject to adjustment as described herein

+Use of Proceeds We will receive up to an aggregate of approximately \$306,475,000 from the exercise of all

+Warrants, assuming the exercise in full of all of the Warrants for cash.
 The exercise price of the Warrants is \$11.50 per share and the closing price of our Ordinary Shares on the Nasdaq on June 6, 2022 was \$5.56 per ordinary share.
 The likelihood that warrant holders will exercise the Warrants and any cash proceeds that we would receive is dependent upon the market price of our Ordinary Shares.
 If the market price for our Ordinary Shares is less than \$11.50 per share, we believe warrant holders will be unlikely to exercise their Warrants.
 We expect to use any net proceeds from the exercise of the Warrants for general corporate purposes.
 See the section titled "Use of Proceeds" appearing elsewhere in this prospectus for more information.

+Resale of Ordinary Shares

+Registered Shares being registered on behalf of the Selling Securityholders (representing PIPE Shares, Affiliate Shares and Ordinary Shares issuable pursuant to the exercise of the Private Placement Warrants)

+173,175,500 shares.

-Resale of Ordinary Shares Registered Shares being registered on behalf of the Selling Securityholders (representing PIPE Shares, Affiliate Shares and Ordinary Shares issuable pursua to the exercise of the Private Placement Warrants) 173,175,500 shares. nt Offering price The Ordinary Shares offered by this prospectus may be offered and sold at prevailing market prices, privately negotiated prices or such other prices as the Selling Securityholders may determine.
-See the section titled " Plan of Distribution ".
-Use of proceeds We will not receive any proceeds from the sale by the Selling Securityholders of Registered Shares under this prospectus.
-Dividend Policy We have never declared or paid any cash dividends on our shares and we do not anticipate paying any cash dividends on our shares in the foreseeable future.
+Offering price The Ordinary Shares offered by this prospectus may be offered and sold at prevailing market prices, privately negotiated prices or such other prices as the Selling Securityholders may determine.
+See the section titled "Plan of Distribution".

+Use of proceeds We will not receive any proceeds from the sale by the Selling Securityholders of Registered paying any cash dividends on our shares in the foreseeable future.
 It is presently intended that we will retain our earnings for future operations and expansion.